Arriving on the App Store this week

 Real-Time Metrics

-Stroke rate, split times, SWOLF, distance per stroke, heart rate zones — captured automatically via Apple Watch at launch, with Garmin and more coming soon.
+Stroke rate, split times, SWOLF, distance per stroke, heart rate zones and pace per 100m, captured automatically by your Apple Watch and turned into training load you can act on.

 💤